riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/jump.gif" class="img-responsive" />

 Instead we'll apply the same limit filtering to our `find` call in the client as we do on the server.
-This will ensure that only the correct number of records appear.
+This will ensure that only the correct number of records ever appeara.

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}